 Great question.
 Here are nine company policies and procedures we recommend every HR department should document in their internal knowledge base.

 It’s crucial for your company’s productivity that you specify what time your employees need to clock in and out and what days of the week they need to work.
 If you don’t, they won’t know when to show up or go home.
 This can result in them working less than expected, which could hamper your company’s productivity.
 In fact, unscheduled absenteeism costs U.S. companies $3,600 for each hourly worker they hire and $2,650 for each salaried worker they hire.

-We’ve all shown up late to work before, but documenting a clear, public attendance policy will enable your employees to consistently show up on time and put in the work they’re getting paid to do.
+We’ve all shown up late to work before, but documenting a clear, public attendance policy (like with attendance management software) will enable your employees to consistently show up on time and put in the work they’re getting paid to do.

 2. Time-off Policy

 A time-off policy clarifies how many vacation, sick, and personal days your employees can take each year, how they can request this time off, and how they can get coverage for their work while they’re out of the office.

 Specifying the amount of time off your employees have at their disposal allows them to plan vacations ahead of time and take impromptu days off when emergencies crop up.
 It also boosts the odds that your employees will use all of their vacation days.
 Studies show that taking vacation improves people’s health, happiness, and productivity, so your most well-rested employees can actually be your best employees.